Skip to content

 好啦 (hǎo la)

-People use ‘好啦’ to show they agree to a request, but they might not feel very enthusiastic about it.
+People use ‘好啦 (hǎo la)’ to show they agree to a request, but they really don’t want to.
+They may feel like they don’t have another choice.
 It shows dissent.
-This is similar to how English speakers might use ‘fine’, ‘ok…’, or ‘alright then’ when they are really against an idea. ‘好啦’ is similar to ‘好吧’ but with a stronger sense of reluctance.
+This is similar to how English speakers might use ‘fine’ or ‘alright then’ when they are really against an idea. ‘好啦’ is similar to ‘好吧’ but with a stronger sense of reluctance.
 For example, if someone asks you to clean your room and you reply ‘好啦’, it means you will do it, but you really don’t want to.

 Example